Skip to main content

 Pro Tip: Keep reviewing and updating the deadlines throughout the project.
 Flexibility is key to managing timelines.

-Step 2: Assess your time availability
+Step 2: Assess Your Time Availability

 In order to effectively plan your calendar, it is essential to assess your time availability.
 By understanding how much time you have available, you can optimize your scheduling and ensure maximum impact.